GoogleCloudPlatform/cloud-deploy-samples/postdeploy-hooks/k8s-cleanup/quickstart/QUICKSTART.md

 ## 6. Create delivery pipeline and target

-The `configuration` directory contains a set of files to create Cloud Deploy Pipeline and use that pipeline to deploy a workload into the newly-created GKE cluster.
+The `configuration` directory contains a set of files to create a Cloud Deploy Pipeline and use that pipeline to deploy a workload into the newly-created GKE cluster.